 Beauty and the Beast

-Considered the ultimate tale of how love conquers all, this traditional fairy tale written by Jeanne-Marie Leprince de Beaumont has become an enduring classic that has spawned operas, films and ballads.
+Considered the ultimate tale of how love conquers all, this traditional fairy tale written by Jeanne-Marie Leprince de Beaumont is an enduring classic that has spawned operas, films and ballads.
 The ‘original,’ however, is neither as sanguine nor as comic as later versions.
-In the original, Belle is the daughter of a bankrupted merchant, as opposed to an eccentric inventor, the silverware in the Beast’s impressive castle neither sings nor dances and, most importantly, it is the machinations of Belle’s two wicked sisters that result in the Beast’s demise, and not the comically villainous Gaston, who is merely Disney embellishment.
-Furthermore, though de Beaumont’s narrative does end happily, with Belle’s love breaking both the curse of death and of hideousness, many versions deny this happy ending for the ill-fated couple, instead choosing to end the story with Belle grieving over the Beast’s prone form.
+In the original, Belle is the daughter of a bankrupt merchant, as opposed to an eccentric inventor, the silverware in the Beast’s impressive castle neither sings nor dances and, most importantly, it is the machinations of Belle’s two wicked sisters that result in the Beast’s demise, and not the comically villainous Gaston, who is merely a Disney embellishment.
+Furthermore, though de Beaumont’s narrative does end happily, with Belle’s love breaking the curse placed on the Beast, many versions deny this happy ending for the ill-fated couple, instead choosing to close the story with Belle grieving over the Beast’s prone form.

 The Frog King

-Recently adapted into 2009’s The Princess and the Frog (a 1920s Deep South re-interpretation), the original Grimm fairy tale is, unfortunately, far less sentimental and romantic than its modern adaptations.
-Though modern versions claim that the spell is broken by the kiss of the princess, the reality is that the Prince’s transformation was occasioned by the spoilt and petulant princess flinging the unassuming frog in anger and disgust against the wall.
-Other versions of the story even claim that, instead of a kiss (or a throw), the frog spent one night sleeping peacefully on the pillow of the princess, with her (very) reluctant agreement and this, apparently, was sufficient to break the spell of his frog-like form.
+Recently adapted into 2009’s The Princess and the Frog, the original Grimm fairy tale is, unfortunately, far less sentimental and romantic than its modern adaptations.
+Where modern versions claim that the spell is broken by the kiss of the princess, the reality is that the Prince’s transformation was occasioned by the spoilt and petulant princess flinging the unassuming frog against the wall in anger and disgust.
+Other versions of the story even claim that, instead of a kiss (or a throw), the frog spent one night sleeping peacefully on the pillow of the princess, with her (very) reluctant agreement, and this, apparently, was sufficient to break the spell of his frog-like form.

 Hansel and Gretel

-A terrifying story of cannibalism and child abuse, which thankfully ends happily for the protagonists, this tale of the Brothers Grimm also has all the elements of an exciting adventure for children including gingerbread houses, talking geese and hidden treasure.
-As well as being a tale of a man being forced to abandon his children at the command of his manipulative wife, the details of Hansel and Gretel’s captivity at the hands of the witch – including Hansel using a bone of a previous victim to trick the witch into believing that her attempts to fatten him up are unsuccessful, and Gretel eventually shoving the witch into the oven to be cooked alive – are as alarming as they are compelling.
-Some of these events are still present in ‘sanitized’ versions that have chosen to omit the more grisly details involved in the children’s escape from the gingerbread house.
+A terrifying story of cannibalism and child abuse, which thankfully ends happily for the protagonists, this tale of the Brothers Grimm also has all the elements of an exciting adventure for children, including gingerbread houses, talking geese and hidden treasure.
+As well as being a tale of a man being forced to abandon his children at the command of his manipulative wife, the details of Hansel and Gretel’s captivity at the hands of the witch (Hansel using the bone of a previous victim to trick his captor, for example, and Gretel eventually shoving the witch into an oven) are as alarming as they are compelling.
+Some of these events are still present in ‘sanitized’ versions, but many omit the more grisly details involved in the children’s escape from the gingerbread house.

 The Little Mermaid

-With its eponymous female character having become a landmark of Denmark (in the form of a statue), the original tale by Hans Christian Anderson is one of the more tragic of all tales in the entire pantheon.
-Unlike the more child-friendly versions, in which the little mermaid chases and finds her happiness, the original mermaid neither succeeds in gaining the prince’s love nor the immortality that she wished for.
-However, unlike the darker and more cynical undertones revealed in other folklore, The Little Mermaid shows the rewards that result from self-sacrifice, as she chooses to become sea-foam, rather than kill the man who has earned her unrequited love.
+With its eponymous female character having become a landmark of Denmark (in the form of a statue), the original tale by Hans Christian Andersen is one of the more tragic of all stories in the entire fairy tale canon.
+Unlike the more child-friendly versions, in which the little mermaid chases and finds her happiness, the original mermaid never succeeds in gaining the prince’s love.
+However, unlike the darker and more cynical undertones revealed in other folklore, the original Little Mermaid tale shows the rewards that come from self-sacrifice, as she the mermaid chooses to become sea foam rather than kill the man who has earned her unrequited love.
 Both heart-breaking and uplifting, The Little Mermaid is a complex exploration of the issues involving social class and doomed aspirations.

-Regarded as one of fiction’s most loveable felines, Puss-in-Boots is more famous for his quick wit and boot-touting ways rather than for the folklore in which he acted as the principle character.
-Rather than merely being an anthropomorphic cat with a vain penchant for leather-wear, Puss is, in fact, a sly, crafty and quick creature, who, with his guile, his charm and his resourcefulness, catapulted his master to fame and fortune and obtained for him a princess bride, a castle and innumerable riches so they could live in luxury for the rest of their lives.
-Though having a lighthearted and somewhat optimistic approach to life and the struggle for supremacy, there is a certain Machiavellian ruthlessness in the methods of the clever cat, and he seems to encourage the maxim that “the ends justify the means”, even if these means are rather unsavory.
+Regarded as one of fiction’s most lovable felines, Puss-in-Boots is more famous for his quick wit and boot-touting ways than for the folklore in which he acted as the principle character.
+Rather than merely being an anthropomorphic cat with a vain penchant for leather-ware, Puss is, in fact, a sly, crafty and quick creature, who, with his guile, his charm and his resourcefulness, catapulted his master to fame and fortune and obtained for him a princess bride, a castle and innumerable riches so they could live in luxury for the rest of their lives.
+Despite having a lighthearted and somewhat optimistic approach to life, there is a certain Machiavellian ruthlessness in the methods of this clever cat, and he seems to encourage the maxim that ‘the ends justify the means’, even if the results are rather unsavoury.

-A German tale that is the subject of much fascination (and parody), the idiom ‘Rapunzel, Rapunzel, let down your hair’ has become one that is all too memorable.
-The happy couple, however, had to endure many more trials and tribulations than it initially appears, for they were only reunited after Rapunzel had been cast out, pregnant and alone, into the wilderness by the irate witch, while the prince was blinded after falling from the tower and into the thorny brambles below.
-In addition to this, the more cynical of the narratives also end the tale unhappily; in these versions, though Rapunzel does indeed get pregnant and cast out by the witch, she is then abandoned and forgotten by the prince who, as it seemed, had no intention of marrying her.
-It is to be assumed that the tale serves as a caution against the dangers of seduction.
+This German tale has become the subject of much fascination (and parody) over the years, with the idiom ‘Rapunzel, Rapunzel, let down your hair’ becoming all too memorable.
+The happy couple, however, had to endure many more trials and tribulations than is initially apparent, for they were only reunited after Rapunzel had been cast out, pregnant and alone, into the wilderness by the irate witch, while the prince was blinded after falling from the tower and into the thorny brambles below.
+And there are even more cynical versions of the narrative.
+In these, a pregnant Rapunzel is abandoned and forgotten by the prince who never had any intention of marrying her.
+Presumably this version was intended as a cautionary tale about the dangers of seduction.

 Red Riding Hood

-With a premise already bizarre and faintly disturbing in itself, many versions of Sleeping Beauty do indeed end happily, with the spell being broken by true love’s kiss.
-Charles Perrault’s version, conversely, offers a bizarre addition, claiming that the prince’s mother is an ogress with a tendency towards devouring little children, and telling of how Sleeping Beauty and her children narrowly escape being boiled and eaten through the timely return of her husband and the kindly endeavors of a palace servant.
-Even so, the most disturbing recension of the story is the one in which the prince, captivated by the sleeping princess’ beauty, attacks her while she sleeps and the princess only awakes when giving birth to twins, while the prince has long since gone away, having forgotten about Sleeping Beauty completely.
+With a premise already bizarre and faintly disturbing in itself, many versions of Sleeping Beauty actually end happily, with the spell being broken by true love’s kiss.
+However, Charles Perrault’s version offers a bizarre addition, claiming that the prince’s mother is an ogress with a tendency towards devouring little children.
+Perrault’s Sleeping Beauty and her children narrowly escape being boiled and eaten thanks to the timely return of her husband and the kindly endeavours of a palace servant.
+Even so, the most disturbing recension of the story is the one in which the prince, captivated by the sleeping princess’ beauty, assaults her while she sleeps.
+The princess awakes, giving birth to twins, but the prince has long gone.

-Known as the first fairy tale which Disney chose to lavish its magic upon, the guilelessness and charm of the cartoon has endured in the memories of many children and adults alike, especially with the catchy songs and the comic antics of the seven dwarfs.
-Bleaker variations tell a completely different story, though, with implications of necrophilia by the prince, and the sexual degradation of poor Snow White at the hands of the seven dwarves who enslaved her.
-Other obscure versions even hint that Snow White’s father, the king, was so enamored with his daughter’s beauty that an unhealthy obsession took hold, thus forcing her to flee from the castle (and into the clutches of the dwarves) in the first place.
+Known as the first fairy tale that Disney chose to lavish its magic upon, the guilelessness and charm of the cartoon Snow White has endured in the memories of many children and adults alike, especially with the catchy songs and the comic antics of the seven dwarfs.
+Bleaker variations tell a completely different story, however, with implications of necrophilia by the prince, and the sexual degradation of poor Snow White at the hands of the seven dwarves who enslave her.
+Other obscure versions even hint that Snow White’s father, the king, is so enamoured with his daughter’s beauty that an unhealthy obsession takes hold, thus forcing the princess to flee from the castle (and into the clutches of the dwarves).